shikokuchuo/ichimoku/README.md

     to automatically evaluate and rank top-performing strategies.

 -   [`mlgrid()`](https://shikokuchuo.net/ichimoku/reference/mlgrid.html) -
-    to generate a numeric representation of the relationship between ichimoku cloud chart elements.
+    to generate a numeric representation of the ichimoku cloud chart.

 -   [`relative()`](https://shikokuchuo.net/ichimoku/reference/relative.html) -
     to produce a statistical summary of the latest ichimoku numeric